mingenesis/MKTagsViewController/README.md

 # MKTagsViewController
-A flexible UI Component to switch views horizontal.
+A flexible UI Component to swipe between views for iOS.